 This sheet mask is beloved by Metcalfe, as she explains it's super hydrating, boasting a long list of lovely oils that will enhance your glow.

-Another favorite of Metcalfe's, this affordable option is packed with hyaluronic acid, which draws water into the skin for a plumped and ultra-refreshed look
+Another favorite of Metcalfe's, this affordable option is packed with hyaluronic acid, which is meant to draw water into the skin for a plumped and ultra-refreshed look

 "This option from Kiehl's is a balanced, hydrating mask that intensively moisturizes the skin overnight," Moy shares.
 "Key ingredients include fountain plant, glacial proteins, and desert plant extract, which smooth and soften the skin while you sleep at night."